timothydmorton/koi-fpp/README.md

 * [Kepler photometry]().
 This is in two separate tarballs (Zenodo max file size is 2Gb), so unpack them both and combine their contents (all the koi*.n sub-directories) into a single directory.
 Define a `JROWE_DIR` environment variable referring to this location.

-Then, set up the python environment using the `environment.yml` file in the top level of this repository:  [If you do not have `conda` available, install [miniconda](http://conda.pydata.org/docs/install/quick.html) first.]
+Then, set up the python environment using the `environment.yml` file in the top level of this repository, as follows.
+[If you do not have `conda` available, install [miniconda](http://conda.pydata.org/docs/install/quick.html) first.]

     conda env create -f environment.yml
     source activate koifpp